ricnish/php-auth-example/README.md

 To authenticate an API script using the [BASIC Authentication method](https://en.wikipedia.org/wiki/Basic_access_authentication), include the 'auth.php' file, and call the function **authAPI()**, [test the API login](http://ricnish.16mb.com/php-auth-example/api.php)

-**NOTE:** in real life, the user authentication must be under HTTPS access.
+**NOTE:** There is a lot more to be done for security in real life, this code was done for testing purposes.

-The user validation is done by the function **isValidUser($user, $pass)**, reimplement it to use a custom validation or to just change the default user and password.
+The user validation is done by the function **isValidUser($user, $pass)** in the file auth.php, reimplement it to use a custom validation or to just change the default user and password.

 The styles and sample page came from [Bootstrap](https://getbootstrap.com/), many thanks.